The fractional porous medium equation on manifolds with conical singularities II: Introduction

-Once a closed extension of the conical Laplacian $\Delta_g$ is fixed, an essential question is what construction of the Fractional Laplacian $(-\Delta_g)^\sigma$ is the right approach to \eqref{S1: FPME}.
+The third and most important objective of this article is to find a suitable approach to \eqref{S1: FPME}, which is capable of dealing with both possibly degenerate initial data and the presence of conical singularities.
 In Euclidean space $\R^N$, to the best of our knowledge, both the Cauchy and Dirichlet problems of \eqref{S1: FPME} were studied via one of the following approaches or their analogues.